osuelflo/wanderlust/README.md

 We have one more conversion to do to get it to become data that can be used by pgRouting.
 Download [osm2po](https://osm2po.de/), unzip the folder, then open the config file.
 Change line 190 to “wtr.finalMask = car,foot,bike”.
 This will filter the OSM data to segments with these tags, uncomment lines 221 to 230 (This makes sure that we have access to all types of paths in our routing calculation), then Uncomment (remove the “#” at the beginning) of line 341 “postp.0.class = de.cm.osm2po.plugins.postp.PgRoutingWriter”.
 This will have “osm2po” output topology in a format that we can read with pgRouting.
 Save the config and run `java -Xmx512m -jar osm2po-core-5.5.5-signed.jar cmd=c prefix=lisbon /mnt/c/osm2pgsql_guide/Lisbon.pbf`, replacing the paths once again with your own.
 Now we just need to add this data to our data base, which we can do using `psql -h localhost -p 5432 -U postgres -d postgres -q -f "C:\Users\minnesota\minnesota_2po_4pgr.sql"`, once again replacing paths.
 If it isn't responding to psql commands in the terminal, you might have to add `C:\Program Files\PostgreSQL\16\bin` and  `C:\Program Files\PostgreSQL\16\lib` to the System Paths section.
 Once this is done, you're ready to run pgrouting!

-### Step 3:  Using PGRouting
+### Step 3:  Testing PGRouting

-Begin by checking extensions using `CREATE EXTENSION postgis;` and `CREATE EXTENSION pgrouting;`.
-If these are both added, try running this (Replacing starting and ending latitudes and longitudes with ones that exist in chosen data region):
+Begin by checking extensions in a tool like pgAdmin using `CREATE EXTENSION postgis;` and `CREATE EXTENSION pgrouting;`.
+If these are both added, try running this query to see if you're given a route.
+You should be able to visualize this in the same tab where you run the query.
+Remember to replace the starting and ending latitudes and longitudes with ones that exist in chosen data region.
 ```
 WITH start AS (
   SELECT topo.source --could also be topo.target